AlexAnys/AppDev_Signal/README.md

 ### Deployment & Custom Domain

-To expose the web interface under your own domain (e.g., `signal.app`), consider hosting the Flask app on a platform such as Heroku, Render or Railway, or containerising it for deployment on a virtual machine.
+To expose the web interface under your own domain (e.g., `xlens.app`), consider hosting the Flask app on a platform such as Heroku, Render or Railway, or containerising it for deployment on a virtual machine.
 If you choose a static hosting solution like GitHub Pages, you can serve